CIMR-Algos/SoilMoisture_ATBD/book/intro.md

 # CIMR L2 Soil Moisture ATBD
-This document describes the algorithm theoretical basis for the x product.
+This document describes the algorithm theoretical basis for the Soil Moisture product.

 ```{tableofcontents}